Chart Color Schemes

 Population growth drivers in Croydon - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Croydon - East's population was around 17,366 as of August 2025.
-This figure reflects an increase of 1,257 people since the 2021 Census, which reported a population of 16,109.
-The change is inferred from ABS estimates of 17,208 in June 2024 and an additional 461 validated new addresses since the Census date.
-This results in a density ratio of 2,144 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Croydon - East's growth rate of 7.8% since the 2021 census exceeded both the SA4 region (3.9%) and the SA3 area, indicating it as a growth leader in the region.
+Croydon - East's population was around 17,364 as of November 2025.
+This figure reflects an increase of 1,255 people since the 2021 Census, which recorded a population of 16,109.
+The change is inferred from ABS estimates of 17,210 in June 2024 and 459 validated new addresses since the Census date.
+This results in a population density ratio of 2,143 persons per square kilometer, above the national average assessed by AreaSearch.
+Croydon - East's growth rate of 7.8% since the 2021 census exceeded both SA4 (4.0%) and SA3 regions, indicating it as a growth leader in the area.
 Overseas migration contributed approximately 64.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median growth is projected for statistical areas across the nation, with Croydon - East expected to grow by 2,847 persons to 2041, an increase of 15.3% over the 17 years.
+Based on the latest population numbers, Croydon - East is projected to grow by 2,847 persons to 2041, with an increase of 15.3% over the 17-year period.

 Frequently Asked Questions - Population